Battle of Château-Laudran: Aftermath

-The Prince had held field in the possession of the French and English.
+The Prince had held the field in the possession of the French and English.
 He realised that a full major battle had been avoided but did not pursue the League Spanish army.
 The prince too retired to Guincamp and reinforced the garrison as well as strengthening the defences.

-Casualties were heavy amongst the Spanish and French forces, 400 were lost, including 60 Spaniards and 200 Frenchman taken prisoner.
+Casualties were heavy amongst the Spanish and French forces; 400 were lost, including 60 Spaniards and 200 Frenchmen taken prisoner.

-On June 26 Mercœur in frustration disbanded his army for the fruit harvest to avoid disease.
-600 of Norreys’ troops were transferred to Earl of Essex's force who took part Henry IV's unsuccessful attempt to capture Rouen.
-At the end February 1592, Norreys returned to England, not setting foot in France for another two years.
-Shirley as a result of his actions was knighted by Henry IV, an event which brought upon him the displeasure of Queen Elizabeth I and a short imprisonment.
+On 26 June, Mercœur, in frustration, disbanded his army for the fruit harvest to avoid disease.
+600 of Norreys' troops were transferred to Earl of Essex's force, who took part in Henry IV's unsuccessful attempt to capture Rouen.
+At the end of February 1592, Norreys returned to England, not setting foot in France for another two years.
+As a result of his actions, Shirley was knighted by Henry IV, an event which brought upon him the displeasure of Queen Elizabeth I and a short imprisonment.